-Location (Listed from North to South) Criteria Bend Bridge Pulse Protection Protection of all qualified precipitation-generated pulse events (i.e., peaks in river flow rather than scheduled operational events) from October to May based on predicted hydrology and monitoring.
-A criterion based on the detection of migrating fish may be added if a fish monitoring method can be demonstrated as effective and reliable.
-A qualified precipitation-generated pulse event is determined based on forecasted flows, and pulse protection may cease after 7 days or earlier if flows at Bend Bridge exceed 29,000 cfs and Project diversions subtracted from Bend Bridge flows continue to be at least 25,000 cfs.
-Minimum Bypass Flows in the Sacramento River at the RBPP 3,250 cfs minimum bypass flow at all times; rate of diversion controlled by fish screen design Minimum Bypass Flows in the Sacramento River at the Hamilton City Pump Station 4,000 cfs minimum bypass flow at all times; rate of diversion controlle by fish screen design Minimum Bypass Flows in the Sacramento River at Wilkins Slough 10,700 cfs from October 1 to June 14; 5,000 cfs in September (no diversions to Sites Reservoir from June 15 to August 31) Freeport, Net Delta Outflow Index, X2, and Delta Water Quality Operations consistent with all applicable laws, regulations, biological opinions and incidental take permits, and court orders in place at the time that diversion occurs cfs = cubic feet per second; RBPP = Red Bluff Pumping Plant.
+Location (Listed from North to South) Criteria Bend Bridge Pulse Protection Protection of all qualified precipitation-generated pulse events (i.e., peaks in river flow rather than scheduled operational events) from October to May based on hydrology and the detection of migrating fish during the beginning of the flow event.
+A qualified precipitation- generated pulse event is determined based on forecasted flows and pulse protection may cease earlier than 7 days if flows at Bend Bridge exceed 29,000 cfs and Project diversions subtracted from Bend Bridge flows continue to be at least 25,000 cfs.
+Minimum Bypass Flows in the Sacramento River at the RBPP 3,250 cfs minimum bypass flow at all times (unless overridden by regulatory requirement for higher flow, e.g., requirements, biological opinions); rate of diversion controlled by fish screen design Minimum Bypass Flows in the Sacramento River at the Hamilton City Pump Station 4,000 cfs minimum bypass flow at all times; rate of diversion controlled by fish screen design Minimum Bypass Flows in the Sacramento River at Wilkins Slough 10,700 cfs from October 1 to June 14; 5,000 cfs in September (no diversions to Sites Reservoir from June 15 to August 31) Freeport, Net Delta Outflow Index, X2, and Delta Water Quality Operations consistent with all applicable laws, regulations, biological opinions and incidental take permits, and court orders in place at the time that diversion occurs